kaiogama18/e-commerce-medicines/README.md

 Standard Readme started with the issue originally posed by [@maxogden](https://github.com/maxogden) over at [feross/standard](https://github.com/feross/standard) in [this issue](https://github.com/feross/standard/issues/141), about whether or not a tool to standardize readmes would be useful.
 A lot of that discussion ended up in [zcei's standard-readme](https://github.com/zcei/standard-readme/issues/1) repository.
 While working on maintaining the [IPFS](https://github.com/ipfs) repositories, I needed a way to standardize Readmes across that organization.
 This specification started as a result of that.

-> Your documentation is complete when someone can use your module without ever having to look at its code.
-This is very important.
-This makes it possible for you to separate your module's documented interface from its internal implementation (guts).
-This is good because it means that you are free to change the module's internals as long as the interface remains the same.

-> Remember: the documentation, not the code, defines what a module does.

 ## Installation

 This document is for the latest React **^16.13.1**.